Neurological Rehabilitation Outpatients

 - Facilitatory handling techniques

-- Designing individual exercise programmes
+- Designing individual exercise programmes in line with the latest evidence based guidelines.

 - Re-education of normal movement strategies